 Where Should You Use Retained Earnings?

-Retained earnings can help a business in several ways.
+Retained earnings can help a business to grow and stay in top in the competitive market.
 A business having good retained earnings can invest in several ways.

 Paying Off Debts